Outpouring of generosity for TSA workers, others without pay

 In addition to its donation to help Coast Guard personnel, USAA has announced low-interest loan offers to active Coast Guard, National Oceanic and Atmospheric Administration Corps and Public Health Service Corps personnel whose pay is disrupted.

 McGill reported from New Orleans.
-Associated Press reporters John Raoux in Orlando and David Koenig in Dallas contributed to this report.
+Associated Press reporters John Raoux in Orlando, Jennifer McDermott in Bristol, Rhode Island, and David Koenig in Dallas contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.